Cena Cypriani: Plot

 The text tells the story of a banquet held at Cana, where a great king (i.e. God) invites many biblical figures to attend a wedding.
 Interpretations of the intent of the work have often radically diverged: it has been viewed both as a didactic work, albeit an unusual one, and as an example of biblical parody.
 In Bayless' words, it should be read as an "allegory parodying allegoresis and biblical exegesis".

 Attribution

-While on linguistic grounds nobody argues anymore that Saint Cyprian is the author, attempts have been made to attribute the work to other authors.
+While on linguistic grounds it is no longer asserted that Saint Cyprian is the author, attempts to attribute the work to other authors have not found consensus.
 One of the first to study the piece carefully was Adolf von Harnack, who argued for it having been written by the poet Cyprianus Gallus on the grounds of its using the Acta Pauli.
 This view is endorsed by H. Brewer, but opposed by Willy Hass, who argues that Cyprianus and the Cena author made use of different versions of the Bible.
-Despite this, Hass agrees that on textual evidence the Cena it came from Northern Italy.
+Despite this, Hass agrees that on textual evidence the Cena came from Northern Italy.
 A different attribution has been made by Lapôtre, who claimed the work to be a satire directed toward Julian the Apostate by the poet Bachiarius.